 Around the time of each loan disbursement Students can often be targeted by Phishing emails.
 Students should ignore messages that tell them to 'vailidate their account' or provide any personal, security or banking details online.
 The SLC or Goldsmiths will never request students to provide or confirm their information in this way.
 For further information please see the SLC's online safety information.

 You can apply to Student Finance for a tuition fee loan to cover the cost of your tuition.
 Payment is then made directly to Goldsmiths College by the SLC.
 You are then responsible for repaying the loan once you have graduated.

 Tuition Fee loans are available to both full and part-time undergraduate students.
 Postgraduate loans are also available.

-In addition to a tuition fee loan, you can also apply for a maintenance loan of up to £7,675 and, depending on your household income, a Maintenance Grant (or Special Support Grant) of up to £3,250.
+In addition to a tuition fee loan, you can also apply for a maintenance loan of up to £11354 (2018/19 figure for a student living away from home).

-In order for payments to be released you need to have completed your Student Finance Application and be enrolled at Goldsmiths.
-Once we have confirmed your attendance, the SLC should release payment directly to your bank account in 3-5 days.
+In order for payments to be released, you need to have completed your Student Finance Application and be enrolled at Goldsmiths.
+Once we have confirmed your attendance, the SLC should release payment directly to your bank account within 3-5 days.
 Please note payment cannot be released before the first day of term.

 Whatever your circumstances, visit the Student Finance website for detailed information on exactly how much you can expect to receive.